 The main kinds of visa are:

-(visa de court séjour)
+- Short-stay visa (visa de court séjour)

 Valid for a maximum of 3 months.
-A visa granted by one of Schengen Area countries (for example, Germany) is valid in all other member countries and authorises its holder to circulate freely within Schengen area.
+A visa granted by one of Schengen Area countries (for example, Germany) is valid in all other member countries and authorises its holder to circulate freely within the Schengen area.
 This means that traveling within the Schengen Area is legally the same as traveling within France and thus you can make as many entries to France as you wish during the validity of your visa, as long as you do not leave the Schengen Area.
 If you intend to leave and re-entry the Schengen Area (for example visiting the U.K., which is not a signatory state to the treaty), you have to ask for a multiple-entry short term visa!

-(visa de long séjour)
+- Long-stay visa (visa de long séjour)

-(Visa long séjour temporaire de six mois)
+- Temporary long-stay visa (Visa long séjour temporaire de six mois)

-Short-stay 'student-examination' visa
+- Short-stay 'student-examination' visa (Etudiant-concours)

-(Visa de circulation)
+- Circulation visa (Visa de circulation)

 This visa is valid from one to five years and allows stays in France up to 3 months every six months.

-(visa de transit aéroportuaire)
+- Transit visa (visa de transit aéroportuaire)

 Formalities for visa applications

-Visas are never issued in France, so they must be applied for in your home or another country.
+Most visas are never issued in France, so they must be applied for in your home or another country.
 If you are required to have a visa, do not attempt to enter France as you are likely to be refused entry.
 Generally, you should apply for your visa 8-12 weeks before your planned date of arrival in France - check with the issuing authorities (such as your local French Embassy or Consulate) for likely delays.

 Long-stay and other specific visas are normally issued in your country of residence.
 A short-stay visa can be issued by any Schengen country (in principle, you should get the visa from the authorities of the main destination country).

-- cost of the visa
+- Costs of the visa